yueyangz/Multithread_HTTP_Server_with_Java_Servlet_Support/README.md

 Allows clients to request for static content and servlet invoking.
 Only one context (application) at a time

-Also support basic session and non-persistent cookies
+Also have basic session and cookies suppport